 Figure 1.2: Arrangement of the ACIS and the HRC in the focal plane.
 The view is along the axis of the telescope from the direction of the mirrors.
-For reference, the two backilluminated ACIS-S chips are shaded.
+For reference, the two back-illuminated ACIS-S chips are shaded.
 Numbers indicate positions of chips I0-I3 and S0-S5.
-SIM motion can be used to place the aimpoint at any point on the vertical solid line.
+SIM motion can be used to place the aimpoint at any point on the vertical solid line denoting the spacecraft Z axis direction.
+Nominal detector aimpoints are indicated with small circles.